kyclark/gitbook-metagenomics/make.md

 # Find unclustered protein sequences

 A labmate of mine wanted help finding the sequences of proteins that failed to cluster.
-Rather than writing the solution a shell script, I found myself writing a Makefile as it easily allowed me to re-run certain steps while I worked out the kinks in my logic.
+Rather than writing the solution as a shell script, I found myself writing a Makefile as it easily allowed me to re-run certain steps while I worked out the kinks in my logic.

 For this exercise, use the UA HPC and do the following setup: